Caption + Subtitle Format Converter

-- SCC – Popular standard used for Line 21 broadcast closed captions, web media, DVD, as well as iTunes, iPods, iPads, and iPhones.
+- SCC – Popular standard used for Line 21 broadcast closed captions, web media, DVD, as well as subtitles for iTunes, iPods, iPads, and iPhones.
 It was originally developed by Sonic and stands for “Scenarist Closed Caption.”

 - STL – Used for DVD Studio Pro.
 It was developed by Spruce Technologies and known as “Spruce Subtitle File.”

 - WebVTT – Caption format for HTML5 media players.